Equijubus

 Description

-This dinosaur, which might appear unassuming at first glance, is “Equijubus“.
+That dinosaur, which might seem like an unassuming creature at first glance, is “Equijubus.”

-It plays the role of a “bridge” connecting two distinct major groups.
+This dinosaur plays the role of a “bridge” connecting two major, distinct groups.

-Taxonomically, Equijubus is considered a type of primitive hadrosaur (duck-billed dinosaur).
+Taxonomically, Equijubus is classified as a species of primitive hadrosaur (duck-billed dinosaur).

-However, a close examination of its physical characteristics reveals that it is not merely a duck-billed dinosaur.
+However, upon closer examination of its physical characteristics, it becomes clear that it is not just a simple duck-billed dinosaur.

-Their bodies retain strong characteristics not only of duck-billed dinosaurs but also of the older “Iguanodon” type.
+Their bodies strongly retain not only the features of duck-billed dinosaurs but also the traits of an older type: the “iguanodontians.”

-In other words, Equijubus possesses intermediate traits from two different groups: “Iguanodon” and “duck-billed dinosaurs.”
+In other words, Equijubus possesses intermediate characteristics of two distinct groups: the “iguanodontians” and the “duck-billed dinosaurs.”

-This serves as “living proof” that they were in the midst of evolution, making them indispensable for understanding the evolutionary process of dinosaurs.
+This is “living proof” that they were right in the middle of evolutionary transition, making them indispensable for understanding the evolutionary process of dinosaurs.

-A “Face” Like a Duck-billed Dinosaur, “Teeth” Like an Iguanodon
+The “Face” of a Hadrosaur, the “Teeth” of an Iguanodon

-The “intermediate characteristics” of Equijubus are particularly evident in its skull structure.
+The “intermediate features” of Equijubus are particularly evident in the structure of its skull.

-Their facial features were like a mosaic, a blend of old and new traits.
+Their facial structure was like a mosaic, blending old and new traits.

-First, if we look at external features such as the shape of the “cheeks” and “snout,” they closely resembled those of evolved duck-billed dinosaurs.
+First, looking at external features like the shape of the “cheeks” and “snout,” they closely resembled those of advanced duck-billed dinosaurs.

 Based on these features, there is no doubt that Equijubus belongs to the hadrosaur lineage.

-Judging by their faces alone, they had already acquired the appearance of next-generation dinosaurs.
+Judging solely by their faces, they had already acquired the appearance of next-generation dinosaurs.

-However, remnants of an older era were clearly etched inside their mouths.
+However, inside its mouth, traces of an older era were clearly etched.

-The greatest characteristic of evolved duck-billed dinosaurs is the advanced chewing system called the “dental battery,” where countless teeth are densely packed.
+The most prominent feature of advanced duck-billed dinosaurs is an advanced chewing system called a “dental battery,” where countless teeth are densely packed together.

 Thanks to this, they could efficiently eat tough plants.